ScintillatorSynth/Scintillator/BUILDING.md

 step for Scintillator will fail unless Python 3 is in-path as ```python```.
 There are a few different ways to do this, in varying levels of invasiveness, suggested on StackOverflow as well as elsewhere.

+The way we do it on travis-ci right now is to supply -DPYTHON_EXECUTABLE=`which python3` to cmake as an argument.